Every well balanced yoga practice combines elements of movement, breath and relaxation.

 What is Hatha Yoga?

 Hatha Yoga is a traditional, slow paced but still very powerful practice that will calm your mind and increase flexibility, strength and vitality of your body.
-Every class includes pranayama (breathing exercises), warm-ups with Sun Salutations, asanas (postures) and deep relaxation with autosuggestion technique.
+Every class includes elements of pranayama (breathing exercises), warm-ups with Sun Salutations, asanas (postures) and deep relaxation with autosuggestion technique.
 Historically the practice of Hatha was used to prepare the body for hours-long sessions of seated meditation.
-It was developed to release tension and stress and bring a person to a state of relaxation.
+It was developed to release tension and stress and bring a person to a state of balanced relaxation.

 What are the effects?